jameswinston58/code-examples-winston/README.md

 ## UX WORK

 ### React Native Mobile App
-No code is included from this in the code examples, but I completed all planning, design, supervision, additional coding, mentoring to junior developers, and UX for the following screens.
+No code is included from this in the code examples, but I completed all planning, UX design, supervision, additional coding, and mentoring to junior developers.
 ![Listing Screen Desktop](images/reactNative.png)

 ### SEARCH to PROFILE to PAYMENT PAGE Flow